Hussain Almoosawi is a man on a mission, a mission to capture and preserve the UAE’s architectural heritage through photography.

 ‘I lived in Australia between 2005-2013, during which an array of UAE’s modern architecture was built’, says Hussain. ‘ I felt so disconnected from all the major and rapid developments that took place in my absence, as I did not the witness the process.’

-This does not come as a surprise to me.
+This does not come as a surprise .
 According to Pinsent Mason’s 2018 GCC Construction Survey, the UAE is the number one construction market in the region.
 It seems as if modern skyscrapers are sprouting from the ground every single day.

 ‘One day, what we call modern will be part of our architectural heritage and it’s important to start documenting now’, notes Hussain, and for him, that documentation occurs through photography.